microsoft/playwright/docs/src/api/class-elementhandle.md

 Returns the return value of [`param: expression`].

 The method finds an element matching the specified selector in the `ElementHandle`s subtree and passes it as a first argument to [`param: expression`].
-See [Working with selectors](../selectors.md) for more details.
 If no elements match the selector, the method throws an error.

 If [`param: expression`] returns a [Promise], then [`method: ElementHandle.evalOnSelector`] would wait for the promise to resolve and return its value.